Flat Pack Furniture Assembly Guide

 Flat Pack Bed

 Beds are usually the hardest to set up as there are many more nuts and bolts to add when putting it together.
-Each bed has the same structure: two end panels, one side panel, and a base that supports the mattress and can be composed of detachable slats or a solid base.
+Each bed has the same structure: two end panels, two side panels, and a base that supports the mattress and can be composed of detachable slats or a solid base.

 However, with different kinds of beds, there are different ways of building them.
 For example, bunk beds can be flat packed in wood or metal, but they normally have the same structure as a standard bed, with the exception that the top portion is erected first, like a table, and the lower supporting rods are added afterwards for increased stability and safety.

-Flat pack beds are fantastic for kids because they come in so many different styles, but if you want something truly unique, consider a customised child's bed.
+Flat pack beds are fantastic for kids because they come in so many different styles, but if you want something truly unique, consider a bespoke kids bed.

 Flat Pack Dining Table